-- To read more about the U.S. Department of Education Title IX policy please follow this link: https://www2.ed.gov/about/offices/list/ocr/docs/tix_dis.html - For student athletes, The Sage Colleges will follow guidelines set forth by the National Collegiate Athletic Association, or NCAA.
-Please See Appendix A for this policy. - To read about The Sage Colleges Anti-Discrimination policy please follow this link: http://catalog.sage.edu/content.php?catoid=22&navoid=1219#Discrim_and_Harassment.
+- To read more about the U.S. Department of Education Title IX policy please follow this link: https://www2.ed.gov/about/offices/list/ocr/docs/tix_dis.html - For student athletes, RSC will follow guidelines set forth by the National Collegiate Athletic Association, or NCAA.
+Please See Appendix A for this policy. - To read about RSC's Anti-Discrimination policy please follow this link: